 Look for fresh, crisp sprouts that are free from moisture.
 Avoid any with brown or grey discolouration on the shoots, or punnets of sprouts with watery yellow marks on the foam in the bottom of the punnet.

 Refrigerate in a well vented plastic container or bag.
 Sprouted beans and seeds are nearly always packaged in a special snap-top plastic container.
 Keep it closed in the refrigerator so the sprouts don't dry out.
 Correctly stored the sprouts will last for:

-The major nutrients in sprouted beans and seeds are the B group vitamins, especially thiamin, and may contain small amounts of minerals including iron and potassium.
-Some, such as alfalfa, broccoli and snow pea shoots, have a high water content and therefore a lower nutrient and energy content.
-Others, such as adzuki, chick peas and mung beans, contain more dry matter and carbohydrate, and consequently more nutrients and energy.
-Sprouts provide a range of phytochemicals which vary depending on the type of sprout, for example, glucosinolates are found in broccoli sprouts and saponins in alfalfa sprouts.
-Phenolic compounds, e.g. flavonoids, are also provided.
+The major nutrients in sprouted beans and seeds are the B group vitamins, especially thiamin, and some contain small amounts of minerals including iron and potassium.
+Some, such as alfalfa, broccoli and snow pea shoots, have a high water content and therefore a lower nutrient and energy (kilojoule) content.
+While others, such as adzuki, chick pea and mung bean, contain more dry matter and carbohydrate and consequently more nutrients and energy (kilojoules).
+Sprouts provide a range of phytonutrients varying depending on the type of sprout, for example, glucosinolates are found in broccoli sprouts and saponins in alfalfa sprouts, however, phenolic compounds appear to be commonly contained, especially flavonoids.

 No preparation is needed.
 If necessary, rinse in water and drain.
 Store in refrigerator until ready to serve.